planningcenter/api-docs/source/includes/_services.md

 ## ItemNotes

-A plan item note that belongs to a category
+A plan item note that belongs to a category.

+Note: You can only assign the category on create.
+If you want to change category; delete the current note, and create a new one passing in the `category_id` then.